Epicodus-Curriculum/pre-work-full-stack/communicating-via-email-lesson.md

 > Hey Epicodus!

 > As someone with no coding experience, I’m really looking forward to delving into the world of software development!
 I love getting out of my comfort zone and trying new things, and doing so is even better in a group.
-I consider myself patient and a team player, so whether I’m slow on the uptake or I need to help my partner get up to speed, it’s all part of the experience to me.
+I consider myself patient and a team player, so whether I’m slow on the uptake or I need to help my partner get up to speed, it's all part of the experience to me.
 I’m excited to start at Epicodus and get to know my future classmates!

 > -- Lily